Object categorization from image search

-In computer vision, the problem of object categorization from image search is the problem of training a classifier to recognize categories of objects, using only the images retrieved automatically with an Internet search engine.
+In computer vision, object categorization from image search is the problem of training a classifier to recognize categories of objects using only image search, i.e., images retrieved automatically with an Internet search engine.
 Ideally, automatic image collection would allow classifiers to be trained with nothing but the category names as input.
 This problem is closely related to that of content-based image retrieval (CBIR), where the goal is to return better image search results rather than training a classifier for image recognition.

 Traditionally, classifiers are trained using sets of images that are labeled by hand.
 Collecting such a set of images is often a very time-consuming and laborious process.
 The use of Internet search engines to automate the process of acquiring large sets of labeled images has been described as a potential way of greatly facilitating computer vision research.

 Challenges

 Unrelated images

 One problem with using Internet image search results as a training set for a classifier is the high percentage of unrelated images within the results.
-It has been estimated that, when a search engine such as Google images is queried with the name of an object category (such as airplane?, up to 85% of the returned images are unrelated to the category.
+It has been estimated that, when a search engine such as Google images is queried with the name of an object category (such as airplane), up to 85% of the returned images are unrelated to the category.